grindsa/acme2certifier/examples/Docker/README.md

 For **Django images** (when the resolved DB handler is `django`), a **project-specific `settings.py`** and migrations are also created/linked under `data/`.
 The entrypoint does **not** write `handler: django` into `acme_srv.cfg`; the image default comes from `ACME_SRV_DB_HANDLER`.

+When the MariaDB or PostgreSQL server requires TLS, put the server CA on the volume as `db-ca.pem` and set `DATABASES['OPTIONS']` as described in [external database support](../../docs/external_database_support.md#encrypting-the-django-database-connection-tls).

 ______________________________________________________________________

 ## Verifying the Container